net-ty/mnc_NWDAF/README.md

 //////////////////////////////////////////////////////////////////////////////////////////

-DAP has a python module to train the data from NWDAF and provides meaningful results to NWDAF through NEF
+DAP (Data Analytic Platform) has a python module to train the data from NWDAF and provides meaningful results to NWDAF through NEF